executablebooks/sphinx-tomyst/docs/source/config.rst

 Configuration options
 =====================

-The following sphinx configuration options which you can use in your ``conf.py`` file are:
+This page documents the sphinx configuration options that are available.
+All options are prepended with `tomyst`.

 General
 -------